Areola Reduction Surgery

 How will it impact on your life?

-Having irregular sized or shaped areolas can have a significant impact on your self esteem, particularly in the bedroom.
+Having irregularly sized or shaped areolas can have a significant impact on your self-esteem, particularly in the bedroom.
 By undergoing this simple procedure, your areolas will be more in proportion to your breasts which can lead to a boost in your self-confidence.

 Is Areola Reduction surgery right for you?